vrockai/pipeline-test/docs/content.md

 ---

 ## The discovery of pivotal fungus and major determinant factor shaping soil microbial community composition associated with rot root of American ginseng.
+ 26.07.2021, _L Tian, J Ou, X Sun, Y Miao, J Pei, L Zhao, L Huang_

+American ginseng, a valuable medicinal and food plant, is threatened by rot root, which affects its yield and quality.
+However, limited studies have investigated the changes in soil microbial community and physiochemical properties between healthy and rot root American ginseng.
+Here, high-throughput sequencing and soil physiochemical properties were used to characterize these changes.
+The soil physiochemical properties showed significance differences between the soil of healthy and rot root, in which the pH, available potassium, available phosphorus, soil organic carbon and soil organic matter were significantly higher in healthy root soil.
+Besides, fungal α-diversity was also higher in healthy root soil than that in rot root.
+Importantly, the dominant fungal genera differed between soils of healthy and rot root of American ginseng, and LEfSe further indicated that six fungal genera (Devriesia, Chrysosporium, Dichotomopilus, Pseudeurotium, Acaulium and Scedosporium) were significantly enriched in the soil of healthy plants, whereas six fungal genera (Gibellulopsis, Fusarium, Plectosphaerella, Tetracladium, Gibberella and Ilyonectri) were significantly enriched in the soil of rot root, suggesting that an increase in the relative abundance of these pathogenic fungi (Fusarium, Plectosphaerella, and Ilyonectri) may be associated with ginseng rot root.
+Notably, this study is the first to report that an increase in the relative abundances of Gibellulopsis and Gibberella in the rot root soil of American ginseng may be associated with the onset of rot root symptoms in this plant.
+The functional profile prediction showed that the there was a significantly Pathotrophs increase in the rot root soil compared with healthy root soil and Saprotrophs were more abundant in the healthy root soil.
+Finally, correlation analyses revealed that soil cation exchange capacity was an important factors affecting the composition of rot root of American ginseng soil microbial communities.
+This study not only used a new approach to explore the new fungal associated with rot root in American ginseng but also excavated the major soil physiochemical properties affecting the microbiome diversity, providing foundation for developing biocontrol strategies against rot root.

 [Source](https://doi.org/10.1080/15592324.2021.1952372)

+10.1080/15592324.2021.1952372

 ---

 ## Description of Microbial Communities of Phosphate Mine Wastes in Morocco, a Semi-Arid Climate, Using High-Throughput Sequencing and Functional Prediction.
+ 27.07.2021, _N Mghazli, L Sbabou, R Hakkou, A Ouhammou, M El Adnani, O Bruneel_

+Soil microbiota are vital for successful revegetation, as they play a critical role in nutrient cycles, soil functions, and plant growth and health.
+A rehabilitation scenario of the abandoned Kettara mine (Morocco) includes covering acidic tailings with alkaline phosphate mine wastes to limit water infiltration and hence acid mine drainage.
+Revegetation of phosphate wastes is the final step to this rehabilitation plan.
+However, revegetation is hard on this type of waste in semi-arid areas and only a few plants managed to grow naturally after 5 years on the store-and-release cover.
+As we know that belowground biodiversity is a key component for aboveground functioning, we sought to know if any structural problem in phosphate waste communities could explain the almost absence of plants.
+To test this hypothesis, bacterial and archaeal communities present in these wastes were assessed by 16S rRNA metabarcoding.
+Exploration of taxonomic composition revealed a quite diversified community assigned to 19 Bacterial and two Archaeal phyla, similar to other studies, that do not appear to raise any particular issues of structural problems.
+The dominant sequences belonged to Proteobacteria, Bacteroidetes, Actinobacteria, and Gemmatimonadetes and to the genera Massilia, Sphingomonas, and Adhaeribacter.
+LEfSe analysis identified 19 key genera, and metagenomic functional prediction revealed a broader phylogenetic range of taxa than expected, with all identified genera possessing at least one plant growth-promoting trait.
+Around 47% of the sequences were also related to genera possessing strains that facilitate plant development under biotic and environmental stress conditions, such as drought and heat.

 [Source](https://doi.org/10.3389/fmicb.2021.666936)

+10.3389/fmicb.2021.666936

 ---